Experienced Legal Help With Child Custody Cases

 The best interests of your children are no doubt your primary concern while you go through a divorce.
 Texas law also has those interests in mind, and couples that interest with a robust set of rights for parents.
 Maintaining or regaining custody may not be a simple process, but our experienced attorneys know the law, know the courts, and are ready to explain and enforce your rights.

 Perhaps the most important thing to note going into a custody fight is that Texas law presumes that joint conservatorship is in the best interests of children.
-Courts require cause before granting one parent significantly more rights concerning the care of a child, or before limiting the terms of possession granted to the parent with whom the child does not primarily live.
-Our lawyers know a strong case, and will fight against the presumption when custody should be more strongly vested in one parent.
+Courts require cause before granting one parent significantly more rights concerning the care of a child or before limiting the terms of possession granted to the parent with whom the child does not primarily live.
+Our lawyers know a strong case and will fight against the presumption that custody should be more strongly vested in one parent.